Introduction: Cob Loaf: Simple, Quarantine-Friendly White Bread

 - Baker's lame (totally optional)

 If you are missing any of the supplies, don't stress.
 I'll discuss alternates you can try along the way.
 I will also place Amazon links in the picture to kit that I trust and use daily.
-Disclaimer: the Amazon links are affiliate links, so I will get a small commission if you purchase the product linked to.
+Disclaimer: the Amazon links are affiliate links, so I may receive a small commission if you purchase the product.

 Step 1: The Cast and Crew!